luispsalazar/Bikesharing/README.md

 ## Deliverable 1

-You will earn a perfect score for Deliverable 1 by completing all requirements below:
-The data in the "tripduration" column is converted to a datetime datatype and has the correct time format (15 pt)
+The data in the "tripduration" column is converted to a datetime datatype and has the correct time format.

 ![11](Images/11.png)

-The DataFrame is exported as a new file without the index column (5 pt)
+The DataFrame is exported as a new ".csv" file, without the index column.

 ![12](Images/12.png)